hagifly/excel-to-json/README.md

 - Missing required Python libraries.

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is open-source and free to use.